Policy of Thoughts: Scaling Test-Time Training for LLM Reasoning via Online Policy Evolution: Generalization and Future Directions

 \section{Generalization and Future Directions}

+To assess the generality of PoT beyond code generation, we evaluate it across diverse reasoning domains spanning theorem proving, mathematical reasoning, knowledge-intensive QA, and multimodal understanding.

-The Policy of Thoughts (PoT) framework exhibits strong generalization across diverse reasoning domains, with its greatest efficacy observed in tasks that provide \textit{native environment feedback}—such as formal proof checkers or tool-execution outcomes.
-In these settings, refutation signals are precise, deterministic, and directly actionable, enabling PoT to internalize errors without reliance on external reward models (RMs).
-In contrast, for tasks lacking executable interfaces (e.g., open-ended math or knowledge QA), we employ GPT-5 as a unified RM to score candidate solutions; while still beneficial, gains in these RM-dependent regimes are inherently bounded by RM reliability.
+A clear trend emerges across these tasks.
+PoT exhibits the strongest gains in settings with \textit{native environment feedback}, such as formal proof checkers or tool-execution environments, where refutation signals are precise, deterministic, and directly actionable.
+In contrast, for tasks without executable interfaces (e.g., open-ended math or knowledge QA), we employ RRM-7B as a unified verifier to score candidate solutions.
+While performance in these settings is naturally bounded by verifier reliability, PoT still achieves consistent improvements.

-We evaluate PoT across five representative benchmarks using reported baseline scores and PoT-enhanced results consistent with our empirical trends on code reasoning tasks.
-As shown in Table~\ref{tab:generalization}, the largest improvements occur in PutnamBench and DeepResearch—both of which offer full environment feedback—whereas RM-based tasks show more moderate but consistent gains.
+We evaluate PoT across five representative benchmarks using reported baseline scores and PoT-enhanced results.
+As shown in Table~\ref{tab:generalization}, the largest improvements occur in PutnamBench and DeepResearch—both of which provide full environment feedback—whereas RM-based tasks show more moderate but stable gains.